Nessi-datatool/nessi/README.md

 ## License

+This project is:
+- ✅ Free for personal use
+- 💼 Paid for enterprise use or consulting
+- 🕐 Free only for this version — future versions will require a license

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.